 (My apologies for the blinding sun reflecting off my fridge, I couldn’t tell…because of the blinding sun.
 Ha!
 If you want to catch the video on YouTube, click here.
 Also, please take a moment to appreciate my impressive wingspan – I howled when I saw it! 😂 I do forget how tall I am.)

-If you eat eggs, maybe this baked crepe can be your breakfast tomorrow morning!
+If you eat eggs, maybe this baked crepe can be your breakfast this weekend!
 If you want to double the recipe, just make it in a bigger pan and perhaps add a bit of extra baking time.

 Baked Fruit Crepe (Paleo, Primal, Gluten-Free)

 Note: I add collagen powder for an extra protein boost.
 You can skip it if you don’t have any available.
 A non-stick pan works really well, the crepe will slide right out.
 I love to eat this with a couple of Applegate Organics Chicken & Sage Sausages; perfect combo.